orb-lang/orb/doc/md/knit/c.md

 ### C\_knit:examine\(skein, codeblock\)

-C code tagged `#asLua` should not be knit, although we may provide a way to override this so that both happen\.
+C code tagged `#asLua` should not be knit\.
+In the event that we want to have it both ways, we'll use an additional tag here

 ```lua
 function C_knit.examine(c_knit, skein, codeblock)